stereolith/podcast-chapterize/README.md

 ## Journal

+### 01.08.2019
+* Add minimum segment length parameter to lda and hdp approaches

 ### 30.07.2019
 * New approach: calculate lexical similarity via cosine similarity of adjacent text segments
   * cosine similarity score (dot product) is calculated for pairs of documents, based on tf-idf weighted term-document matrix